Have your preschoolers and kindergarteners practice identifying initial sounds with these Animal Beginning Sound Puzzles!

-Through the use of puzzles like this one, your pre-readers can also learn and practice literacy concepts like letter recognition and beginning sounds.
+Through the use of puzzles like this one, your young learners can also learn and practice literacy concepts like letter recognition and beginning sounds.

 Why Do Kids Need To Learn Letter Sounds?